ElTimablo/soundbird/README.md

-Rolls dice and fuckin honks.
+Rolls dice and fuckin honks